mlir-school/mlir-school.github.io/index.md

 ---

 MLIR is revolutionizing compiler technology!
 In just a few years, MLIR has established itself as a de facto standard for AI, EDA, quantum computing, and crypto compilers.
 The resulting many-domain ecosystem is of unseen size and diversity, creating exciting opportunities for formal verification or the use of AI for compilers.
-Hhigh-bandwidth cross-domain communication is critical for efficient collaboration across stakeholders to empower new community members to push MLIR forward.
+High-bandwidth cross-domain communication is critical for efficient collaboration across stakeholders to empower new community members to push MLIR forward.

 We **bring together MLIR experts, application specialists, and students** to accelerate MLIR collaboration and innovation by offering a unique pairing of newcomer-friendly foundational courses with dynamic, expert-lead, interactive workshops aimed at enabling high-bandwidth communication across stakeholders.